Jeff Knox Jr.

 Jeffrey Ali Knox Jr. (born February 22, 1992) is a professional Canadian football linebacker who is a free agent.
-He made his professional debut in 2015 with the Saskatchewan Roughriders after going undrafted in the 2014 NFL Draft.
+He made his professional debut in 2015 with the Saskatchewan Roughriders after going undrafted in the 2014 NFL draft.
 He has also been a member of the Tampa Bay Buccaneers, Washington Redskins, Tennessee Titans, Ottawa Redblacks, and Toronto Argonauts.

 Professional career

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

 Knox signed with the Saskatchewan Roughriders of the Canadian Football League (CFL) on May 8, 2015.
 Knox made the Riders roster following the training camp in June 2015, and following an injury to the team's starting middle linebacker, Knox took over duties as the middle linebacker for the Roughriders.
 Knox had an outstanding first season in the CFL, amassing 112 tackles over the course of the season, only 2 shy of first place Adam Bighill.
 He also contributed 10 special teams tackles and one interception.
 His performance was recognized by his peers when he was named a CFL West All-Star.
 Knox's 2016 season was not as spectacular as his rookie campaign as he played though injuries for portions of the season.
 In 17 regular season games he collected 65 defensive tackles, 19 special teams tackles, and 1 quarterback sack.
 Following the 2016 season, on January 14, 2017, Knox was released by the Roughriders allowing him to sign a contract with an NFL team.

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 A few hours later, Knox signed a three-year contract with the Tampa Bay Buccaneers of the NFL.
 He was waived on September 2, 2017.

-Saskatchewan Roughriders (II)
+Saskatchewan Roughriders (second stint)

 Knox re-signed with the Saskatchewan Roughriders on September 11, 2017.
 Knox only played eight games for the Riders in 2017, contributing 23 defensive tackles, seven tackles on special teams and one quarterback sack.
 On January 31, 2018, two weeks prior to becoming a free agent, Knox was released by the Riders to pursue an NFL contract.

-Tampa Bay Buccaneers (II)
+Tampa Bay Buccaneers (second stint)

 On February 7, 2018, Knox signed with the Tampa Bay Buccaneers.
 He was waived on May 17, 2018.